-Sustainability Appraisal of the Bassetlaw Local Plan 2020-2037: Publication Version Addendum January 2022 January 2022
+Sustainability Appraisal of the Bassetlaw Local Plan 2020-2038 May 2022

-- 2.21 The six spatial options appraised in the Interim SA Report were identified through consideration of a number of evidence studies.
+- 2.20 The Planning for Employment background paper11, available alongside the Initial Draft Bassetlaw Plan, set out how the employment targets were identified.
+The employment targets were appraised in the SA of the Initial Draft Bassetlaw Plan and were reproduced in the SA Reports for the Draft Bassetlaw Local Plan (January 2020), the Draft Bassetlaw Local Plan (November 2020), the Publication (Regulation 19) Local Plan (August 2021) and the Publication Version Addendum January 2022.
+They are again reproduced in Chapter 4 and Appendix 4 of this SA report.
+No substantial changes have been made to the set of options for employment targets, although, as set out in Chapter 4, assessments were updated in the January 2020 SA Report to reflect an update to Option 2 and to take account of methodology updates described above.
+No further changes to these options have been made in this SA Report. - 2.21 The six spatial options appraised in the Interim SA Report were identified through consideration of a number of evidence studies.
 This included work on the relative sustainability of different villages in Bassetlaw, market trends and known strategic opportunities. - 2.22 In addition, two further reasonable alternative spatial options were identified by the Council and these were appraised in the SA of the Part 1 Draft Bassetlaw Plan (January 2019).
 The original Option 6 and new Option 8 assessed in the Part 1 Draft Bassetlaw Plan were 'hybrid' options, which considered different ways of combining the other spatial options.
 The SA work undertaken previously in relation to the original six spatial options was also revised in the SA of the Part 1 Draft Bassetlaw Plan to take into account the updated significance criteria.
-This work was reproduced in the SA Reports for the Draft Bassetlaw Local Plan (January 2020) and the Draft Bassetlaw Local Plan (November 2020) and is again reproduced in Chapter 4 and Appendix 4 of this SA report. - 2.23 In preparing the Part 1 Draft Bassetlaw Plan, the Council also considered approaches to distributing the identified housing target within different areas of the District.
+This work was reproduced in the SA Reports for the Draft Bassetlaw Local Plan (January 2020), the Draft Bassetlaw Local Plan (November 2020), the Publication (Regulation 19) Local Plan (August 2021) and the Publication Version Addendum January 2022 and is again reproduced in Chapter 4 and Appendix 4 of this SA report. - 2.23 In preparing the Part 1 Draft Bassetlaw Plan, the Council also considered approaches to distributing the identified housing target within different areas of the District.
 The appraisal of these alternatives was presented in the SA of the Part 1 Draft Bassetlaw Plan (January 2019) and was reproduced in the SA Reports for the Draft Bassetlaw Local Plan (January 2020).
 Prior to publication of the Draft Bassetlaw Local Plan (November 2020), the Council made some changes to these options and the appraisal of the housing distribution options in the November 2020 SA Report was updated to reflect those changes.
-This updated appraisal work was reproduced in the SA Report for the Publication (Regulation 19) Local Plan (August 2021) and is now presented in Chapter 4 of this report.
+This updated appraisal work was reproduced in the SA Reports for the Publication (Regulation 19) Local Plan (August 2021) and the Publication

+Version Addendum January 2022 and is now presented in Chapter 4 of this report.